How to evaluate a capital investment: 5 questions to ask

 A good investment isn’t necessarily the right investment for your business.
-You should also consider its strategic fit for your business and the timing.
+You should also consider the timing and its strategic fit.

-Be sure the project fits with your company’s needs and overall strategy for the next several years.
-A nonstrategic purchase may offer a nice return, but could detract attention and resources from your core business, which may suffer.
+Be sure the project aligns with your company’s needs and overall strategy for the next several years.
+A nonstrategic purchase may offer a nice return but could detract attention and resources from your core business, which may suffer.

 Timing is another often-overlooked issue.
 Think about the current outlook for your business and industry and any potential disruptions on the horizon.

-If your business is in high-growth mode, it’s not a good idea to buy a building that doesn’t take into account your most likely scenario of required space.
+If your business is in high-growth mode, it’s not recommended that you purchase a building that doesn’t take into account the space you're most likely require.

 2. Is it a good investment?

 Do a cost-benefit analysis of the investment to make sure it’s a good opportunity for your business.
-Various methods exist to do this, such as:
+Various methods for doing this exist:

 - payback period (expected time to recoup the investment)

 - accounting rate of return (forecasted return from the project as a portion of total cost)